orlandomotapires/docker_kick_start/README.md

 ![FirstImage](./images/FirstImage.png)

 &emsp;While container was not used, in his place was used hypervisors.
 Hypervisors are still used nowadays, but they make necessary many others components to make it work.
 The main components this way needs are: Hardware, HyperVisor, VirtualMachine, OperatingSystem and finally the application.
-You can see that with the hypervisor, a simple task like launch a app becomes a hard work </br>
+You can see that with the hypervisor, a simple task like launch a app becomes a hard work.</br>
 &emsp;At last, using a hypervisor, three bad things comes together, hardware farewell, this happens because a need a whole OS to run the app, so i need a dedicated hardware of this OS, second thing is libs hard management, this happens because some libs can be deprecated and the app can use different libs than the OS uses, last thing is the fact of not being mutable, it means that each environment can be different.</br>

 ## **Container Idea**